Pink House has been fortunate to secure funding from the following:

 Our First Delivery

-Our first monthly Craft It Bags were delivered in early August and we will be contacting participants for their feedback.
-We are now preparing for the next delivery Craft It Bags in September.
-As you can see it has taken us quite some time to implement our ideas.
+We delivered our first Activity Bags in early August 2020.
+It took time to implement our ideas and various adjustments along the way.
 Looking forward we hope to secure more funding based on the results of this project and help other people who are still facing uncertainty and anxiety during these difficult times.

 5 Months on

-Our Craft-It Bags Project goes from strength to strength.
+Our Activity Bag Project goes from strength to strength.
+To continue our project we have received National Lottery funding, which will help us to deliver more activity bags around the county.
 Many of our recipients are trying new and different activities that at the start of the project they would never have considered doing.
-Everyone enjoys receiving their monthly Craft-It Bag.

 During Lockdown 2 many people were anxious, wondering what would happen with the onset of Winter.
 Due to poor health, some people we deliver activities to haven’t been out and socialised with friends or family since March.
 During telephone conversations, they told us how much the activity bags helped them each month and boosted their spirits.